 Base salaries provide our executive officers with a degree of financial certainty and stability.
 The Compensation Committee determines a competitive base salary for each executive officer using the Comparator Group data and input provided by its consultant.
-Based on these factors, base salaries of the Named Executive Officers were generally targeted at the Comparator Group median, and in certain instances were targeted closer to the 75th percentile based on role, responsibility, performance and length of service.
-After considering all these factors, the only base salary adjustment made for a Named Executive Officer for fiscal year 2007 was for the Vice President and General Manager, Linear Products, who received a 5% base salary increase.
+Based on these factors, base salaries of the Named Executive Officers for fiscal year 2010 were generally targeted at the Comparator Group median, with consideration given to role, responsibility, performance and length of service.
+After taking these factors into account, the base salary increase for the Named Executive Officers for fiscal year 2010 was on average 3.5%.
+Given the significant changes in the economic environment and the uncertainty in financial markets in the first half of fiscal 2010, however, the Compensation Committee determined to delay implementing the recommended base salary increases until the second half of fiscal 2010 after it became clear that the Company's business had stabilized.

-Short-Term Cash Incentives
+Short-Term Incentives

-Our short-term cash incentive compensation plan for executive officers is established annually by the Compensation Committee.
-For fiscal year 2007, the Compensation Committee adopted the 2007 Executive Incentive Plan (the "Incentive Plan").
-The Incentive Plan established short-term cash incentive awards that could be earned semi-annually by certain officers of the Company, including the Named Executive Officers, based on the Company's achievement of certain corporate performance metrics established on a semi-annual basis.
-Short-term cash incentives are intended to motivate and reward executives by tying a significant portion of their total cash compensation to the Company's achievement of pre-established performance metrics that are generally short-term (i.e., less than one year).
-In establishing the short-term cash incentive plan, the Compensation Committee first determined a competitive short-term cash incentive target for each Named Executive Officer based on the Comparator Group data, and then set threshold, target and maximum cash incentive payment levels.
-At the target payout level, Skyworks' short-term cash incentive was designed to result in a cash incentive payout equal to the median of the Comparator Group, while a maximum incentive payout for exceeding the corporate performance metrics would result in a payout below the median.
-The following is the cash incentive payment levels the Named Executive Officers could earn in fiscal year 2007 (shown as a percentage of base salary), depending on the Company's achievement of the performance metrics.
-Actual performance between the threshold and the target metrics or between the target and maximum metrics was determined based on linear sliding scale.
+Our short-term incentive compensation plan for executive officers is established annually by the Compensation Committee.
+For fiscal year 2010, the Compensation Committee adopted the 2010 Executive Incentive Plan (the "Incentive Plan").
+The Incentive Plan established short-term incentive awards that could be earned semi-annually by certain officers of the Company, including the Named Executive Officers, based on the Company's achievement of certain corporate performance metrics established on a semi-annual basis.
+Short-term incentives are intended to motivate and reward executives by tying a significant portion of their total compensation to the Company's achievement of pre-established performance metrics that are generally short-term (i.e., less than one year).
+In establishing the short-term incentive plan, the Compensation Committee first determined a competitive short-term incentive target for each Named Executive Officer based on the Comparator Group data, and then set threshold, target and maximum incentive payment levels.
+At the target payout level, Skyworks' short-term incentive was designed to result in an incentive payout equal to the median of the Comparator Group, while a maximum incentive payout for exceeding the performance metrics would result in a payout above the median of the Comparator Group, and a threshold payout for meeting the minimal corporate performance metrics would result in a payout below the median.
+The following table shows the incentive payment levels the Named Executive Officers could earn in fiscal year 2010 (shown as a percentage of base salary), depending on the Company's achievement of the performance metrics.
+Actual performance between the threshold and the target metrics or between the target and maximum metrics was determined based on a linear sliding scale.